ethereum/execution-apis/src/engine/identification.md

 ### ClientVersionV1

-This structure contains information which identifies a client implementatiopn.
+This structure contains information which identifies a client implementation.
 The fields are encoded as follows:

 - `code`: `ClientCode`, e.g. `NB` or `BU`
 - `clientName`: `string`, Human-readable name of the client, e.g. `Lighthouse` or `go-ethereum`